tip-org/tools-paper/paper.md

 ---
-title: TIP Tools for Inductive Theorem Provers
 abstract: We show our new toolbox for inductive theorem provers and benchmarks.
+Encourage development of provers etc.
 ---

 # Introduction

+More and more people are making inductive theorem provers.
+Besides dedicated inductive provers such as Zeno [@zeno], HipSpec [@hipspecCADE], Hipster [@hipster], Pirate [@SPASSInduction] and Graphsc [@graphsc], more general provers such as CVC4 [@cvc4] and Dafny [@dafny] now do automatic induction.

+These tools have little in common besides inductive data types.
+Some support polymorphic types, some don't; some understand higher-order functions, some don't; and every one of the tools above reads a different input format.

+Recently we introduced a suite of inductive benchmarks [@TIP-benchmarks], which currently stands at 343 problems.

+lot of extra gunk besides inductive data types - polymorphism etc wide diversity - all they share is inductive data types

+All these tools use different input formats, and not all of them support the same features.
+For example, some support higher-order functions or polymorphism, others don't.

+It is difficult to compare all these provers because they support different logics.
+For example, some support higher-order functions while others are first-order; some

+To scientifically compare these provers we needed a standard benchmark suite, and in [@TIP-benchmarks] we collected 343 benchmarks etc etc etc

+Spurred
-We have observed a new growth in interest in automated inductive theorem proving, with support in dedicated and general theorem provers and assistants such as Zeno [@zeno], HipSpec [@hipspecCADE], Hipster [@hipster], CVC4 [@cvc4], Pirate [@SPASSInduction], Dafny [@dafny], and the Graphsc [@graphsc].
-Spurred by this we started collecting benchmarks to be able to compare and evaluate theorem provers (in earlier work [@TIP-benchmarks]).
-At the time of writing, we have 351 benchmarks.
+by this we started collecting benchmarks to be able to compare and evaluate theorem provers (in earlier work [@TIP-benchmarks]).
+At the time of writing, we have 343 benchmarks.

 However, they don't support the same formats.
 We identify a core of what the different theorem provers use and need.